alexi/eip-5050/ReadMe.md

 ## Rationale

 There are many proposed uses for interactions with and between tokenized assets.
 Projects that are developing or have already developed such features include fully on-chain games like Realms' cross-collection Quests and the fighting game nFight, and partially on-chain games like Worldwide Webb and Axie Infinity.
 It is critical in each of these cases that users are able to commit actions on and across tokenized assets.
-Regardless of the nature of these actions, the ecosystem will be stronger if wee have a standardized interface that allows for asset-defined action handling, open interaction systems, and cross-functional bridges.
+Regardless of the nature of these actions, the ecosystem will be stronger if we have a standardized interface that allows for asset-defined action handling, open interaction systems, and cross-functional bridges.

 ### Validation

 Validation of the initiating contract via a hash of the action data was satisfactory to nearly everyone surveyed and was the most gas efficient verification solution explored.
-We recognize that this solution does not allow the receiving and state contracts to validate initiating the `from` account beyond using `tx.origin`, which is vulnerable to phishing attacks.
+We recognize that this solution does not allow the receiving and state contracts to validate the initiating `user` account beyond using `tx.origin`, which is vulnerable to phishing attacks.

 We considered using a signed message to validate user-intiation, but this approach had two major drawbacks: